Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/markdown.md

 Markdown is a simple, human-readable markup language.
 In other words, it's a way to format plaintext in a way that is easy to read and write as plaintext, and which a program like Jekyll can then take and format easily.

 A lot of sites use markdown.
 You may have seen it in blog comments, reddit posts, or GitHub issues.
-GitHub pages and Jekyll use  It's popular because it's so easy to use.
+It's popular because it's so easy to use.
+GitHub Pages and Jekyll use markdown to define the content of websites so you don't have to write HTML and CSS unless you're redesigning the site.

 In this lesson, we're going to go over the basics of markdown, as well as some GitHub-specific features.
 By the end, you'll be able to use markdown not only to produce beautiful Jekyll sites, but also around the web.